franckalbinet/iot-uaa-isoc/labs/setup.md

 If you want to have a deeper understanding, you can look at this free online course at Udacity: https://www.udacity.com/course/how-to-use-git-and-github--ud775

 So, download it here: https://desktop.github.com/ and install it.

+## Installing PuTTY
+PuTTY will be used to initiate SSH communication with a Raspberry PI.
+If you have a machine with OSX or Linux installed you can use directly the `ssh` program available in a terminal.
+If you have a Windows machine, you can use PuTTY instead.

+You can download PuTTY using this link: http://www.putty.org and install it (download the installer and double click on it).

 ## Downloading course material